MAGICCC/ShellScript/README.md

 sudo chown root:root add-apt-repository

 Ps.
-I found a version of this tool on a forum, but it used full 'apt-get update' to get the authentication key. that seemed like a waste of bandwidth and time, so I edited it to only pull keys for the added repository ~and voila~.
+I found a version of this tool on a forum, but it used full 'apt-get update' to get the authentication key. that seemed like a waste of bandwidth and time, so I edited it to only pull keys for the added repository.